zepi/turbo/README.md

 [![codecov.io](https://codecov.io/github/zepi/turbo/coverage.svg?branch=master)](https://codecov.io/github/zepi/turbo?branch=master)

 # Installation
-1. Clone or download the git repository [zepi/turbo-boilerplate](https://github.com/zepi/turbo-boilerplate)
-2. Execute composer `composer update`
+1. Create the project `composer create-project zepi/turbo-boilerplate /your/project/directory`
-3. Execute turbo `./turbo install`
+2. Execute the turbo installation `./turbo install`

 # Features
 1. Modules: Everything is in a module.
 You can add your own modules or use modules from someone else.